tamu-edu/ng911-dev/CHE/TD/TD_CHE_004.md

 * Variation 2

-  On CHE trigger outbound call to any target outside ESInet - follow steps described in IXIT config file
+  On CHE trigger outbound call to to Test System - follow steps described in IXIT config file

 #### Response
 * Variation 1